jonelantha/react-responsive-pagination/packages/docs/content/props/narrowProps.md

     `dropEllipsis` - drop the ellipsis (**…**) for narrow widths<br />
     `dropNav` - drop the nav (**«**/**»**) for narrow widths<br />
+    `dropFirstAndLast` - drop the first and last pages for narrow widths<br />

     The default behaviour is to not drop any elements (this may change in a future major release)